lukaszkurantdev/constcash-website/README.md

-This project includes code for a simple portfolio website, available at: [https://constcash.com](https://constcash.com)
+This project includes code for a ConstCash website, available at: [https://constcash.com](https://constcash.com)

 ## Getting Started